fhiso/basic-concepts/basic-concepts.md

 {.note}  The `types:Pattern` *datatype* used as the *range* of this property is defined in a separate [FHISO Patterns] standard which defines the dialect of regular expressions which FHISO supports.

+{.ednote} We added [FHISO Patterns] after adding most of the *pattern* examples in this and other current draft standards, and have not yet reviewed them to ensure they all match that regular expression syntax.

 {.ednote}  This standard does not use `xsd:pattern` as the *property term*, even though it is used as a predicate in